File information

 COMPATIBILITY

-No vanilla records were edited in the making of this mod and basically everything is self-contained, so compatibility shouldn't be an issue for pretty much anyone, no matter what other stuff you have in your load order.
-I did need to place a few triggers in the worldspace and some interior cells for some of the voice lines, so some conflicts might show up in xEdit, but that shouldn't matter.
+Almost no vanilla records were edited in the making of this mod, with the exception of a few scripts and dialogue topics related to prostitutes.
+I needed to edit them directly to attach a sanity improvement to them (this causes conflicts with Intimacy Overhaul, but a patch is provided).
+Other than that, I also needed to place a few triggers in the worldspace and some interior cells for some of the voice lines, so some conflicts might show up in xEdit, but that shouldn't matter.
 Just load the conflicting mod after mine and everything will be fine.

 For DUST players: You might be able to load your game with Mental Stability System installed, but it won't be working as intended because it heavily relies on vanilla quests and story events.